milesburton/teslacam/README.md

 1. Download the TeslaCam repository to an empty directory
 2. cd src
 3. sudo ./prepare-flash-image.js --setup-wifi true --ssid YOUR_ACCESS_POINT_NAME --psk YOUR_PASSWORD --dropbox DROPBOX_API_TOKEN
-3. Assuming the script executed successfully it will print out the path to your disk image, similar to /tmp/teslacam-zvwdlvyh/2019-07-10-raspbian-buster-lite.img.
+4. Assuming the script executed successfully it will print out the path to your disk image, similar to /tmp/teslacam-zvwdlvyh/2019-07-10-raspbian-buster-lite.img.
 Using etcher or dd you can burn this to a SDHC card
+5. It'll take maybe 5-10 minutes to configure when you first insert the flashcard into the Raspberry Pi.
+I would recommend you test it out on your computer before moving to the car.
+If the installation process was successful a USB drive should appear on your pc.

 * If for some reason your SDHC is corrupt, just re-flash the disk image.
 * To create a Dropbox API you need to create a new "app" on the [Dropbox portal](https://www.dropbox.com/developers/apps/create)